geonetwork/geonetwork-ui/docs/guide/prerequisites.md

 ## ElasticSearch

-ElasticSearch is the search engine used by GeoNetwork and is relied on heavily by GeoNetwork-UI applications to provide an outstanding search experience..
+ElasticSearch is the search engine used by GeoNetwork and is relied on heavily by GeoNetwork-UI applications to provide an outstanding search experience.

 GeoNetwork-UI applications require **a running instance of ElasticSearch version 7.11 or above** alongside GeoNetwork.